 The way that animals move across landscapes gives us information about what environmental features are important to them.
 With emerging high-resolution GPS technologies, our ability to discern fine-grained movements by animals can help us better understand their spatial habitat ecology and inform targeted land management for conservation.
 I use animal movement models (e.g. resource- and step-selection functions) to understand the role of individual variation, landscape configuration, and environmental gradients in mediating resource selection by animals.

 Jones, G. M., H. A. Kramer, S. A. Whitmore, W. J. Berigan, D. J. Tempel, C. M. Wood, B. K. Hobart, T. Erker, F. A. Atuo, N. K. Pietrunti, R. Kelsey, R. J. Gutiérrez, M. Z. Peery (In press) Habitat selection by spotted owls after a megafire reflects their adaptation to historical frequent-fire regimes.
 Landscape Ecology.

-Kramer, H. A., G. M. Jones, V. Kane, B. Bartl-Geller, J. Kane, S. A. Whitmore, W. J. Berigan, B. P. Dotters, K. N. Roberts, S. C. Sawyer, J. J. Keane, M. P. North, R. J. Gutiérrez, M. Z. Peery (Under review) Elevational gradients strongly mediate habitat selection patterns in a nocturnal predator.
+Kramer, H. A., G. M. Jones, V. Kane, B. Bartl-Geller, J. Kane, S. A. Whitmore, W. J. Berigan, B. P. Dotters, K. N. Roberts, S. C. Sawyer, J. J. Keane, M. P. North, R. J. Gutiérrez, M. Z. Peery (In revision) Elevational gradients strongly mediate habitat selection patterns in a nocturnal predator.
 Submitted to: Ecosphere.

 Bioenergy effects on biodiversity and ecosystem services